 Adriano’s Bistro sits near the Dillion Reservoir just outside of Keystone, Colorado.
-Taylor and I stumbled upon this place while walking to our friend's rental house.
-We were so glad we found this gem tucked away in the mountain.
-We did not expect the deliciousness of the four course meal that we were in for.
+Taylor and I stumbled upon this place while walking home from our friend's rental house.
+We were so glad that we found this gem tucked away in the mountain, but we did not expect the delicious four course meal that we were in for.

 The meal started off with an appetizer, salad, soup, and freshly baked bread.
 For the main course, Taylor savored her breaded eggplant topped with marinara and mozzarella, and I devoured my beef medallions stuffed with pork and cheese.
-We couldn't resist a warm brownie and coffee for dessert in lieu of the cold Colorado outdoors.
+We couldn't resist a warm brownie and coffee for dessert to keep us out of the cold Colorado outdoors.

 Double Dogs is a sports bar whose wings and atmosphere rival most established chains.
 Our Airbnb host Debbie at Hickory Springs suggested it for watching an Ole Miss football game.
 Taylor and I sat on their patio and enjoyed delicious wings, interesting conversations with our waitresses, and a tall glass of local victory suds.
 If you’re in Bowling Green and have a team to cheer for, don’t skip out on Double Dawgs to watch your game.